-The state of Washington provides a variety of habitats that support many plant and animal species that are listed as threatened, endangered, proposed for listing (i.e., candidate), or otherwise deemed as species of special concern at the federal, state, and local levels.
+The state of Washington provides a variety of habitats that support many plant and animal species that are listed as threatened, endangered, proposed for listing (i.e., candidate), or otherwise deemed as species of special concern at the federal and state levels.
+County or municipal regulations also determine species of local importance under codes and associated ordinances.
+While specific species of local importance are not included in the following description of special-status species, their animal and plant groups are considered in this analysis.

 Special-status species include the following: